 For all questions related to Workers’ Compensation and claims processing, you should contact the Vermont Department of Labor at 802-828-2286.

-For answers to additional questions that have not been addressed in the FAQs above, send an email to firstname.lastname@example.org please be sure to provide a telephone number where we can contact you.
+For answers to additional questions not addressed in the above FAQs, send an email to firstname.lastname@example.org.
+Please be sure to provide a telephone number where you can be contacted.

 Vermont Department of Financial Regulation